 What is an ESG policy?

 An ESG policy sets out the intentions of an organisation to fulfil its environmental, social and governance responsibilities.
-It is the published proof of how a company is incorporating ESG factors into its operations and culture.
+It is the published proof of how a company is incorporating ESG investment into its operations and culture.
 The framework sets out ESG risks and opportunities and details in depth the practices, policies and goals to address them.

 How is ESG measured?